dhansel/Altair8800-IOBus/08-timekeeping/README.md

 registers associated with timekeeping:
 ![DS1302 registers](doc/registers.png)

-To issue a "read" command for a register, write the value in the table's READ column to the card's command register.
+To issue a "read" command for a DS1302 register, write the value from the table's READ column to the card's command register.
 To issue a "write" command, use the value in the WRITE column of the table.
 For example, the BASIC commands `OUT 96,131:PRINT INP(97)`